grisuno/LazyOwn/COMMANDS.md

     None: The function does not return any value but may modify the state of the system by executing commands.

+## username_anarchy
+Generate usernames using the username-anarchy tool based on user input.

+This function prompts the user to either provide names directly or select options such as auto-generation based on country datasets, input files, and specific username formats.
+It then constructs the command for `username-anarchy` and executes it.

+:param line: is optional you can pass the name and lastname as an argument example: username_anarchy firstname lastname
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.